redhat-cip/edeploy/README.rst

 per hardware profile, a description of the hardware profile priorities (``state``).
 All those files must be readable by the user running the http server.

+``LOGDIR`` points to a directory where uploaded log file will be saved.

 ``HEALTHDIR`` points to a directory where the automatic health check mode will upload its results.